 People are exposed to POPs in several ways, primarily through food and air, but also from many common household items, including electronics, textiles, flame retardants, surfactants, and pesticides.
 Even in low concentrations, POPs exposure can lead to many health problems, including reproductive disorders, immune system alterations, neurobehavioral impairment, increased cancer risk, and more.
 Common substance categories identified as POPs include:

-The POPs regulation in Europe, titled Regulation (EU) 2019/1021, bans or restricts the production and/or use of POPs in the European Union.
+The POPs regulation in Europe, titled Regulation (EU) 2019/1021 (amended to Regulation (EU) 2025/1930), bans or restricts the production and/or use of POPs in the European Union.
 The regulation is intended to protect human health and the environment through specific control measures that:

 Companies within the scope of the EU POPs Regulation are required to report on the use of POPs in their products to their respective Member States.
 Using the data collected from companies, each Member State prepares a report adhering to the requirements outlined in Article 13(1) of the regulation.
 Reports must be updated annually to reflect new data or information or, if there isn’t any new data or information to share, at least every three years.